JaxPlays-Inc/jaxplays.org/content/productions/2020-Two-Trains-Running.md

 image_alt:
 image_caption:
 category: play
-details:
 Title: Two Trains Running - wiki
 Theatre: Players by the Sea
 Writer: August Wilson - wiki
 Series: The Pittsburgh Cycle - wiki
 Genre: Drama
 Setting: The Hill District of Pittsburgh, 1969
 Subject: The uncertain future promised by the Civil Rights Movement of the 1960s
 showtimes:
   - 2020-03-13 20:00:00
   - 2020-03-14 20:00:00